SciML/SciMLDocs/docs/src/showcase/bayesian_neural_ode.md

 h = Hamiltonian(metric, l, dldθ)
 ```

-We use the NUTS sampler with a acceptance ratio of δ= 0.45 in this example.
+We use the NUTS sampler with an acceptance ratio of δ= 0.45 in this example.
 In addition, we use Nesterov Dual Averaging for the Step Size adaptation.

 We sample using 500 warmup samples and 500 posterior samples.